 Springboard America conducts surveys on behalf of media and government bodies across the USA, with regular offerings of surveys that are political in nature.

-QuickThoughts is an app that you can use to take short surveys on your phone.
+QuickThoughts is an app that you can use to take short surveys and polls directly from your phone.
 Surveys on politics are frequently offered.

 Mercury Opinion (USA only)

 Mercury Opinion conducts public research to understand key issues and trends in America and randomly selects participants from public lists of registered voters.